Tornadoes of 1974: June 8

 A tornado outbreak produced 36 tornadoes, at least 19 of them significant or intense, and is the second-deadliest June tornado event in Oklahoma history, with 16 deaths reported in the state, second only to the 35 people killed by an F4 tornado on June 12, 1942, in Oklahoma City.
 The deadliest tornado of the outbreak was a powerful F4 that struck the town of Drumright in Oklahoma, killing 14 people, 12 of whom were killed at Drumright.
 Another deadly and destructive F4 tornado struck the town of Emporia in Kansas, killing six more people.
 The outbreak also produced two F3 tornadoes in the Tulsa metropolitan area that killed two people and, combined with flooding, produced the costliest natural disaster in that city's history up to that time—a disaster worth $30,000,000 (1974 USD).
 Additionally, the outbreak produced non-tornadic winds in the city which reached 100 kn (115 mi/h) for several minutes.
 In addition to confirmed tornadoes, a possible tornado occurred at 8:15 p.m.
 CST 5 mi south of Cullison in Kansas, producing intermittent damage, but is not officially listed as a tornado.

 June 18–20

 43 tornadoes touched down in the Great Plains and Great Lakes regions, killing 3 people and injuring 78.
 The strongest tornado of the outbreak was an F4 tornado that struck Des Moines, killing 2 people and injuring 50.
 June 20 featured 22 tornadoes in Illinois, being one of the highest numbers for Illinois in a single day.

 July

 59 tornadoes were reported in the U.S. in July.

 August

 107 tornadoes were reported in the U.S. in August.

 September

 25 tornadoes were reported in the U.S. in September.

 October

 45 tornadoes were reported in the U.S. in October.

 October 10

-Four tornadoes struck Canoncito, New Mexico, with one of them killing an infant in a trailer while also injuring eight other people.
-This was the first tornado to cause fatalities in New Mexico since 1964.
+An F2 tornado hit the Tohajiilee Indian Reservation in New Mexico.
+The National Oceanic and Atmospheric Administration's record of the tornado states: "Preceded by golf ball size hail, this tornado ripped through the village of Canoncito (now Tohajiilee) killing a 2 week old baby girl and injuring 8 others.
+Three trailer homes were destroyed and up to 10 other houses damaged."
+It was the first tornado to cause fatalities in New Mexico since 1964.